linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

 [...]
 {{< /output >}}

 As you can see, the tldr page focuses on giving you clear descriptions and examples of some of the most relevant options for the command.
 The man page, on the other hand, focuses on a comprehensive listing of options.
-Thus, man pages' descriptions of options are not always clear and can fall short in helping you find the most useful options.
+For this reason, man pages' option descriptions are not always clear and can fall short in helping you find the most useful options.

-Below is another example that goes even further in illustrating the contrast.
+Below is another example that goes further in illustrating the contrast between tldr pages and man pages.

     tldr vim